Symmetrical Flow Matching: Unified Image Generation, Segmentation, and Classification with Score-Based Generative Models: Implementation Details

 For pixel-space implementations on MNIST and CIFAR-10, we use the U-Net architecture proposed by Dhariwal~\emph{et al.}~\cite{dhariwal2021diffusion}, which has been widely adopted for diffusion-based generative modeling.
 The architecture consists of a series of residual blocks, self-attention layers, and group normalization, enabling effective denoising and feature extraction across multiple resolutions.
 Table~\ref{tab:hyperparams} presents the hyperparameters used for training these two models.
 To ensure reproducibility, we will also make the code publicly available.

-For the latent-space implementations, we leverage the pre-trained Variational Autoencoder~(VAE) from Stable Diffusion, which efficiently compresses high-dimensional image data into a lower-dimensional latent space while preserving perceptual quality.
+For latent-space implementations, we use the pre-trained Variational Autoencoder~(VAE) from Stable Diffusion, which efficiently compresses high-dimensional image data into a lower-dimensional latent space while preserving perceptual quality.
 The VAE can be downloaded from HuggingFace~\footnote{\url{https://huggingface.co/stabilityai/sd-vae-ft-mse}}.
-The U-Net and pretrained weights correspond to the ones used on Stable Diffusion 2.1 and available on HuggingFace~\footnote{\url{https://huggingface.co/stabilityai/stable-diffusion-2-1}}.
+The U-Net and pretrained weights correspond to those used in Stable Diffusion 2.1 and are available on HuggingFace~\footnote{\url{https://huggingface.co/stabilityai/stable-diffusion-2-1}}.
 After loading the weights, the number of input channels in the first layer and the number of output channels in the last layer are doubled.
-These models were trained with mixed precision, while supporting multi-GPU training.
+These models were trained with mixed precision while supporting multi-GPU training.
 This was made possible through the \texttt{Accelerate} library.
-Table~\ref{tab:hyperparams_sd} presents the hyperparameters used for training these two models.
+Table~\ref{tab:hyperparams_sd} presents the training hyperparameters for both models.